 What is a Persistent Absentee?

 A student whose attendance is below 90%, whatever the reason, is classed by the Department of Education as being a persistent absentee.
-If the school understands the reason for the absence and is authorising the absence, then the school will take no action other than to ask for evidence for any future absences.
+Even if the school understands the reason for the absence and is authorising the absence, then the school may still have to request evidence for any future absences.
 Please see the information below regarding the evidence that it acceptable.

 In some situations, the school will not authorise absence as the student could have and should have been present in school.
 If the unauthorised absence becomes significant, we will first do everything we can to establish the reason for this and support your child and you as a family to make sure that there are no barriers to a student attending school.

-If once the school has exhausted all possible avenues for support, there has been no improvement in attendance the school will seek advice and further support from the Kent attendance service.
-Kent attendance will first seek to support but also have the power to issue fines and support the issuing of court orders should the situation justify these more extreme measures.
+If, once the school has exhausted all possible avenues for support, there has been no improvement in attendance the school will seek advice and further support from the Kent Attendance Service (PIAS).
+Kent Attendance will first seek to support, but also have the power to issue fines and support the issuing of court orders should the situation justify these more extreme measures.

 When you report an absence, please provide as much detail as possible so we can code the absence correctly.

 We recommend you keep an eye on your child’s attendance percentage via Parent Portal.
 As we mentioned earlier, if your child falls below 90% attendance for whatever reason, they are officially classified as a Persistent Absentee.
 When a student is officially classed as a persistent absentee, we are obliged to seek medical evidence supporting any further absence.